Michael Hanline Freed November 24, 2014! Read here.

 Before Michael’s trial, Robertson and the Office of the District Attorney asked the court for a secret hearing outside of the presence of Michael and his attorney.
 They convinced the court to allow critical police reports to be sealed, under the guise of protecting an anonymous informant.
 The sealed police reports came to light only after the California Innocence Project took on the case.

 On October 22, 2010, after a lengthy evidentiary hearing and complete review of all of the evidence in the case, United States District Court Magistrate Judge Andrew Wistrich issued a report in Michael’s case, recommending that his conviction be overturned.
 Judge Wistrich emphasized how the prosecution, investigators, and Robertson had colluded to violate Michael’s constitutional right to have exculpatory information turned over to the defense.
 Judge Wistrich wrote, “The prosecution was so successful in violating the trial court’s orders and its constitutional obligation that by the time the exculpatory evidence came to light – nearly three decades later – many of the important witnesses had died or disappeared . . .
 Permitting the prosecutor to engage in this sort of gamesmanship with impunity signals that the constitutional rules established in Brady and its progeny are merely ‘pretend rules’ that need not be taken seriously.”
+Unfortunately, the District Court Judge decided not to adopt the Magistrate’s recommendation.

 >>Read the next story, Kimberly Long.